Cray-HPE/docs-csm/253-NCN-HW-SWAP.md

 <a name='master-nodes'></a>
 ### Master Nodes

-If etcd has met quorum, if there are 3 master nodes active, then etcd must expunge the node we're rebuilding.
+If etcd has met quorum, if there are 3 master nodes active, then etcd must expunge the node we are rebuilding.

 1. Evict etcd:
     > **`STUB`** This is a stub that requires code snippets to search-and-destroy OOM.